vasilev17/bulgarska-koshnica/README.md

 ## 🏷️ Features

-- **Interactive Map** – Browse an in-app map and instantly see verified farm shops, market stalls and delivery points around you
+- **Interactive Map** – Browse an in-app map and instantly see verified farm shops, market stalls and delivery points around you.

-- **Powerful Search & Filters** – Find vendors by product category, keywords or location
+- **Powerful Search & Filters** – Find vendors by product category, keywords or location.

-- **Location Profiles** – Each vendor page exposes opening hours, contacts, delivery options and a live product catalogue
+- **Location Profiles** – Each vendor page exposes opening hours, contacts, delivery options and a live product catalogue.

-- **Ratings & Reviews** – Authenticated users can post comments, give ratings and report inaccurate information or vendor problems
+- **Ratings & Reviews** – Authenticated users can post comments, give ratings and report inaccurate information or vendor problems.

-- **Vendor Dashboard** – Producers can create their own location, upload photos and keep product prices up-to-date straight from their phones
+- **Vendor Dashboard** – Producers can create their own location, upload photos and keep product prices up-to-date straight from their phones.

-- **Offline-First Assets** – Images and basic metadata are cached on device so browsing feels snappy even on a low bandwidth internet connection
+- **Offline-First Assets** – Images and basic metadata are cached on device so browsing feels snappy even on a low bandwidth internet connection.

 ---